khelvyn80/fornix-ai-privacy/README.md

-Privacy Policy for Fornix AI Labs
+Privacy Policy for Fornix Labs

 Effective Date: 22nd October 2024

-At Fornix AI Labs, we are committed to safeguarding the privacy and security of our users.
+At Fornix Labs, we are committed to safeguarding the privacy and security of our users.
 This Privacy Policy outlines how we collect, use, disclose, and protect your personal information when you use our platform.
-By using Fornix AI Labs, you agree to the terms of this Privacy Policy.
+By using Fornix Labs, you agree to the terms of this Privacy Policy.

  1. Information We Collect